aydinnyunus/WhatsappBOT/README.md

 # WhatsappBOT
 Send messages to any person in any time.
+Just change the chromedriver or geckodriver location in WhatsappBot.py and enjoy it.

 This is the Main Page of the application.First Option provides send as many messages as you want to a person.
 ![github-small](images/Main.jpeg)